Covid 19 Toolkit

 Institute of Swimming

-So our members, swimming teachers, and partners are able to implement Government and Swim England guidance safely and effectively, the Institute of Swimming is providing free training.
-A series of three webinars were initially created and delivered with Swim England which have now been packaged into five videos.
+So our members, swimming teachers, and partners were able to implement Government and Swim England guidance safely and effectively, the Institute of Swimming provided free training.
+A series of three webinars were initially created and delivered with Swim England which were packaged into five videos.

 DCMS / Government

-View regularly updated guidance for people who work in grassroots sport and gym/leisure facilities.
+View updated guidance on the changes at Step 4 for people who work in grassroots sport and gym/leisure facilities.

 View guidance for the public, providers of outdoor sport facilities, elite athletes, personal trainers and coaches on the phased return of sport and recreation in England.